philiprobertovich/airflow2/README.md

   docker-compose up
   ```
 * Navigate to localhost:8080/home in your browser and enter the Airflow credentials.
 Both username and password should be "airflow".
 * A connection to the sensor must be established, and can be done so through the GUI.
 Navigate to Admins > Connections and create a new conneciton.
+Call it "data_fs", select "File (path)" as the connection type, and add "{"path": "data/"}" within the Extra section.
 * Find "airflow2_code_review" under the DAG column and unpause the DAG.
 * After that, the DAG should run.
 Click on "airflow2_code_review" to see the different views of the DAG's execution.